ministryofjustice/peoplefinder/README.md

 You can import users en masse via a CSV file or create/edit/delete them via the web interface.

-The CSV file should have no header row and three columns: _name_, _email address_, and _manager's email address_ (if appropriate).
+The CSV file should have a header row with these columns:

+* `name`
+* `email`
+* `manager_email`

-The manager email address is used to determine hierarchy.
+The manager email address, where supplied, is used to determine hierarchy.

 Uploading a file multiple times will not create duplicate users.
 Names of existing users will be updated (using the email address as the